jasa-acs/repro-guide/pages/index-update.md

 ## Guidance for authors

-1. In preparing your materials, please see our [guidelines for authors](pages/author-guidelines), which is also provided in [JASA's instructions for authors](https://amstat.tandfonline.com/action/authorSubmission?show=instructions&journalCode=uasa20).
+1. Authors must fill out the [ACC form](pages/acc.html), documenting the reproducibility of their work.
+The form includes specific information about what reproducibility materials and instructions authors are expected to provide.
-2. Authors must fill out the [ACC form](pages/acc.html), documenting the reproducibility of their work.
+2. Authors who would like more detail than is provided in the ACC form or would like to see the guidance in document form can also see our [guidelines for authors](pages/author-guidelines).
-3. Feel free to look at previously published articles for example reproducible materials.
+3. Feel free to look at previously published articles for examples of reproducibility materials.
 Reproducibility materials for previously published articles are available at [https://github.com/jasa-acs](https://github.com/jasa-acs).
 We particularly recommend the reproducibility materials in the following articles:
    - [example 1](https://github.com/jasa-acs/Value-of-Information-Sensitivity-Analysis-and-Research-Design-in-Bayesian-Evidence-Synthesis)
    - [example 2](https://github.com/jasa-acs/Modeling-Bronchiolitis-Incidence-Proportions-in-the-Presence-of-Spatio-Temporal-Uncertainty)
    - [example 3](https://github.com/jasa-acs/Penalized-and-Constrained-Optimization-An-Application-to-High-Dimensional-Website-Advertising)